-Why is inclusion important in the workplace?
+Why is equality important in the workplace?

 - Reassures people that they can come forward with new ideas.

 - A wider diverse pool of people who feel that they are working together has been shown to improve productivity and creativity.